polyfy/polylith/readme.md

 The `test` command will figure out what tests that need to be executed.
-If you have resons to run the tests for each project separately using tools.deps, then you also have to specify test paths.
+If you have resons to run the tests for each project separately using tools.deps, then you also have to specify the test paths.

 > Note: All the project `deps.edn` config files under the `projects` directory specifies what bricks to include by giving
 > a list of `:local/root` mappings.
 The poly `test` command uses this information to figure out what bricks and
 > library dependencies that should be included when executing the tests, by looking into each brick's `deps.edn` file.
 > tools.deps does not "inherit" test dependencies from `:local/root` mappings, which is the reason we have to add our
 > dependencis as separate paths in `/deps.edn` to allow IDE's and other tooling to work properly.

-This way of including components as dependencies instead of paths is not supported in the `development` project.
-The reason is that , and the reason we choose to wait is that some development environments don't support it very well at the moment.

 Let's summarise where the paths/dependencies to bricks are located:
 - The dev project: `./deps.edn` > `:aliases` > `:dev` > `:extra-paths`